 Linux provides a lot of tools to ease system administrators work.
-One of them is replace command which simple search text files to replace string and create new text file.
+One of them is to replace command which simple search text files to replace string and create a new text file.
 Replace command comes with MySQL Server packages.
 IF MySQL is not installed we can not use replace command.

 $ replace BEFORE AFTER < YOURCOMMAND > NEWTEXTFILE

 - BEFORE is the string we search for

 - < YOURCOMMAND is our original text file

 - > NEWTEXTFILEis newly created text file with replace string

 Beginning and End Of File